sweves/collab-web-underground-fa19/assignments/01-map-project/README.md

 ### Phase 1

-**Due: 9/13**
+**Due: 9/20**

-In class: setup project repo and get started with static web content on the boards
+In class 9/13: setup project repo and get started with static web content on the boards

+In class 9/20: begin working with MTA data and walk through build processes / build strategies for the boards

-`action items` design map and host on github project page
+`Goal:` design map and host on github project page

 ### Phase 2

-**Due: 9/20**

-In class: begin working with MTA data and walk through build processes / build strategies for the boards

-`action items` setup build process for map project

-### Phase 3

-**Due: 9/27**
+**Due: 10/4**

-In class: set up and host node / express server
+In class 9/27: set up and host node / express server

-`action items` host map project on node server
+`action items` map MVP

 ### Presentations

-**In Class 9/27**
+**In Class 10/11**

 In class: Informal presentations to class / no slides just showing work.